mahade31/leetcode-solutions/README.md

 # leetcode-solutions
-This repository contains the solution and editorials of the problems I solved in LeetCode.
+This repository contains the solution and editorial of the problems I solved in LeetCode.